IST356M001SP25/assignment-04-ezmiller-su/README.md

 - upload a file in Excel (XLSX), Comma-Separared, with Header (CSV), or Row-Oriented Json (JSON) into a dataframe
 - select which columns to display from the dataframe
-- build a fiter on the dataframe based on a text column and one of the values in the column.
+- build a filter on the dataframe based on a text column and one of the values in the column.

 And 2 outputs: